S0f1eM/S0f1eM/README.md

 ⌨️ Implementation of [custom contents (CPT)](https://www-iuem.univ-brest.fr/lemar/recherche/equipe-panorama/#prsentation) depending on the laboratories needs.
 ⌨️ Websites <b>deployment</b> and feedbacks adjustments.
 ⌨️ Tests on the internal server, technical and users documentations, meetings...
 ⌨️ I build from scratch a <b>WordPress plugin</b> to manage a directory database.
 [More about the Directory WordPress plugin](https://github.com/S0f1eM/my-first-wp-plugin) (postgre to MySQL, PHP, JavaScript).

+* 2017 (1 year contract): <b>Users support</b> on Plone CMS (CSS, JS, Python) for about 40 websites.
+⌨️  Web pole maintenance : fixing bugs (tickets), updating CMS versions, <b>Training users</b>, HTML/CSS integration and updating contents on the intranet.

 *  To contact me and know more about me :
 * 🖌️ *[Portfolio](https://sophie-marchand.netlify.app/)*.